mbkoltai/RSV-resurgence-model/README.md

 # Determinants of RSV epidemiology following  suppression through pandemic contact restrictions

 Code for modelling how patterns of RSV resurgence following COVID-19-related Non-Pharmaceutical Interventions (NPIs) depend on the parameters of RSV epidemiology.
-The code accompanies the article available at [to_be_added]().
+The code accompanies [this article](https://www.medrxiv.org/content/10.1101/2021.12.13.21267740v1).

 **Figures in the main text and SI can be reproduced by the script [reproduce_results.R](https://github.com/mbkoltai/RSV-model/blob/master/reproduce_results.R).**